schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/DAY_3_DATABASE_AND_MIGRATIONS.md

 # Check the database directly
 docker exec -it shopware-tutorial-olli-database-1 mariadb -uroot -proot shopware -e "SELECT product_id, view_count, user_agent, last_viewed_at FROM learning_product_view ORDER BY last_viewed_at DESC LIMIT 10;"

+# Note: Product names are fetched using getTranslated()['name'] which accesses
+# the product_translation table.
+If a product variant doesn't have a name in
+# translations, the service falls back to showing the product_number instead.
 ```

 ---